Command Center

 The Command Center maintains several WebSocket connections:

-- Execution WebSocket — Streams agent messages and status updates
+- Task WebSocket — Streams agent messages and status updates

-- Project WebSocket — Watches for git status and file changes
+- Project WebSocket — Watches for git status, file changes, execution list changes, and vector indexing progress

 - Preview Logs WebSocket — Streams container output

-- Presence WebSocket — Shows which team members are viewing the same project
+- Presence WebSocket — Shows which team members are active in the workspace (presence is workspace-wide, not per-project)

 A connection status banner indicates if the WebSocket connection is active.